 The Bristol Bay watershed now generates a tenth of all wild salmon and fully half the world’s sockeye salmon.
 Five species: the sweet, scarlet sockeyes; hard-charging kings; silver coho; humpbacked pinks; stolid chums.
 And much more, because Bristol Bay salmon knit together a vast land- and seascape whose value portfolio is scarcely hinted at by the phrase “half the world’s wild sockeye.”

-Over sixty million wild salmon surged into Bristol Bay in 2018, converging from a thousand miles distant, driven instinctively toward faintly remembered scents of the region’s many rivers.
+Over sixty three million wild salmon surged into Bristol Bay in 2021, breaking the record previously set in 2018, converging from a thousand miles distant, driven instinctively toward faintly remembered scents of the region’s many rivers.
 Twice in 2017, fishermen caught over one million fish in a day.
 Records were shattered.
 Several overloaded boats actually sank.
 The fish support 14,000 jobs and annually generate $1.5 billion.
 Some of them land right on our tables.

 Every year, all of this just happens.
 No one puts anything in.
 It’s there for the taking, and could last another few thousand years.
-Nowhere else in the modern world does the landscape grant so much food, such riches.
-Harmlessly, beautifully.
+Nowhere else in the modern world does the landscape grant so much food, such riches, harmlessly beautiful.
 With such eternal grace.

 You’d think everyone would realize this place is sacred.
 For Native people it literally is.
 For other fishermen, their families and communities, it’s simply the greatest place in the world.

 And when you understand all that, you realize — it’s really not a big place at all.
 It’s vulnerable.
 But all that’s needed is to not destroy it.